Configure CDN Distribution

 From the

-L7 DDoS Auto Mitigation
+L7 DDoS Auto Mitigationmenu, select an option:-

-: This option blocks traffic from suspicious sources.
+Default: This option blocks traffic from suspicious sources.
 No JavaScript challenge is returned. -

-: This option blocks traffic from suspicious sources.
+Block: This option blocks traffic from suspicious sources.
 No JavaScript challenge is returned. -

-: This option serves a JavaScript challenge to all traffic from suspicious sources.
-ClickView Configuration
+JavaScript Challenge: This option serves a JavaScript challenge to all traffic from suspicious sources.
+ClickView Configurationto change the default settings and message for the JavaScript challenge.

 -